Hiroaki-K4/Hiroaki-K4/README.md

-### Hi there 👋 I am a first penguin in Japan.
+### Hi there 👋 I'm Hiroaki.
-🔭 I’m a software engineer
+## I'm a software engineer
+🔭 I’m currently working on Globawalkers Inc(AI company) 😄 The programming language I often use are C++, python, C 🌱 I often use ROS at work

 <!--